 Fast forward a few weeks to a night in April.
-I was working on #TheGreatBuild project (Finch Goods Co.) and getting close to launching.
+I was working on #TheGreatBuild project (Finch Goods Co.) and was getting close to launching.
 However, I was stuck.
-Everything was ready to go except I was waiting on some inventory I intended to launch with from a supplier.
+Everything was ready to go except I was waiting on some inventory I intended to launch with.
 I had nothing to do.

-As an entrepreneur, nothing to do is a terrible feeling.
-It feels it exact opposite of progress, probably because it is.
-Growing anxious to launch Finch Goods Co. and not being able to, I stared blankly at my computer for a few minutes, my screened darkened and went to sleep.
-In the reflection of my black screen, I saw my shirt, Finch.
+As an entrepreneur, having nothing to do is a terrible feeling.
+It feels exactly the opposite of progress—probably because it is.
+Growing anxious to launch Finch Goods Co. and not being able to, I stared blankly at my computer for a few minutes, until my screen darkened and went to sleep.
+In the reflection of my screen, I saw my shirt… Finch.

-Remembering the few compliments I got on the shirt I wondered if people actually were interested in hyper-local t-shirts that represented their local community, right down to their local subway station.
+Remembering the few compliments I got on the shirt, I wondered if people actually were interested in hyper-local t-shirts that represented their community—right down to their local subway station.

 The idea of hyper-local t-shirts was one I was sure people were interested in.
 Our city definitely has a lot of pride and after some cursory Google searches, I found nothing similar.
-The closest was a series of vinyl wall decals with the various stations typography.
-Searching for that companies name on Google I found several online news articles about them.
-They had been running their business for 5+ years so in theory they were doing well.
+The closest was a series of vinyl wall decals with the various stations’ typographies.
+Searching for that company’s name on Google, I found several online news articles about them.
+They had been running their business for 5+ years, so in theory, they were doing well.

 The thought of getting wrapped up in a new business while still trying to launch Finch Goods Co. was a little intimidating.
-My time was very limited at this point.
-Because of this, I came to the decision.
-If I were to build a new business there would be several rules:
+My time was very limited at this point… Because of this, I came to a decision; if I were to build a new business, there would have to be some rules:

-- It had to be fully automated once live.
+- It had to be fully automated once it was live

 It’s Go Time… 23:59

-With these rules in mind there were several things to figure out:
+With these rules in mind, there were a couple of things to figure out:

-- How would I print the t-shirts and ship them in a automated way?
+- #2: How would I print the t-shirts and ship them in an automated way?

-For me, number one was easy.
-Unless number two forced my hand another direction, I would use Shopify.
-It’s the platform I know and love, it’s the easiest to use in my opinion and it offered the most amount of app integrations, which I knew is likely where I would find a dropshipping company to print and ship custom shirts for me.
+For me, #1 was easy.
+Unless #2 forced my hand in another direction, I would use Shopify (Shopify Review).
+It’s the platform I know and love, it’s the easiest to use (in my opinion), and it offered the most amount of app integrations, which I knew was likely where I would find a dropshipping company to print and ship custom shirts for me.

-I immediately headed to the Shopify App Store and searched for “t-shirts“.
+I immediately headed to the Shopify App Store and searched for “t-shirts.”
 The search returned approximately six t-shirt printers/dropshippers.
-After scanning through all of them, their integrations, their t-shirt options and pricing, I decided on Printful.
-Printful it seemed had the most seamless integration, best selection of shirts and reasonable pricing.
-They also had the ability to print other products like canvas prints and bags should I ever decide to expand my product offering.
+After scanning through all of them, their integrations, their t-shirt options, and pricing, I decided on Printful.
+Printful, it seemed, had the most seamless integration, the best selection of shirts, and reasonable pricing.
+They also had the ability to print other products like canvas prints and bags, should I ever decide to expand my product offering.

-With my ecommerce platform and printer/dropshipper decided upon, it was time to work on the designs.
-Now, Toronto has over 60 stations and I completely underestimated how grueling and exhausting it would be to design all 60, luckily, many of the designs had a similar style.
-Over the next 6 hours I cranked out all 60 designs for almost all of the stations.
+With my ecommerce platform and t-shirt printer/dropshipper decided upon, it was time to work on the designs.
+Now, Toronto has over 60 stations and I completely underestimated how grueling and exhausting it would be to design all 60.
+Luckily, many of the designs had a similar style.
+Over the next 6 hours, I cranked out almost all 60 t-shirt designs for the stations.

 With all 60 designs complete, I thought I was done.
 However, I quickly realized that very few people would buy a design without knowing how it looked on a t-shirt.
 With that in mind, I headed over to my favorite graphic design marketplace, Creative Market.
 I searched for “t-shirt template” and quickly found a really slick template for $8.

-Now that I had the t-shirt template and all my files, it was once again a manual process of applying all 60 of my designs to the t-shirt template and saving each file.
+Now that I had the t-shirt template and all my t-shirt designs, it was once again a manual process of applying all 60 of my designs to the t-shirt template and saving each file.

 With all my t-shirt designs completed, it was time to build the website.
 I signed up for Shopify’s 14-day trial and got to work.
-I already had a theme I had purchased for Finch Goods Co. so I might as well use it for this project as well.
-When it came naming a business, I know it can sometimes take weeks.
-I didn’t have that long.
+I already had a Shopify theme I had purchased for Finch Goods Co. so I figured I might as well use it for this project as well.
+When it comes to naming a business, I know it can sometimes take weeks, but I didn’t have that long.
 I decided to allocate 3 minutes to naming this business.
 As confusing as this was (mostly for my friends and family) I decided to call this business, Finch’s.
-Again, this was named after the street I grew up on, the subway station closes to my childhood home and, it just so happens that Finch Station is the first station on the subway line.
+Again, this was named after the street I grew up on, the subway station closest to my childhood home and, it just so happens that Finch Station is the first station on the subway line.

-I designed the website to be as simple as possible, even keeping the same colors scheme from Finch Goods Co.
-The most time consuming part was creating each of the 60 products and uploading the right photos for each.
+I designed the website to be as simple as possible, even keeping the same color scheme from Finch Goods Co.
+The most time-consuming part was creating each of the 60 products and uploading the right photos for each.
 Organization was key.

-The last step before I launch and market my new online store was to integrate my store with Printful.
+The last step before I launched and marketed my new online store was to integrate my store with Printful (Printful Review).
 This was an easy enough process.
 I installed the Printful Shopify App, and from there it automatically pulled in all my products.
 All I had to do at that point was upload the design file to each product and select the type/style of shirt I was going to use.

 At this point, I was pretty tired and really had no idea what I was going to do for my marketing.
-However, I did remember that just the previous week, the subway celebrated its 60th anniversary.
+However, I did remember that just in the previous week, the subway celebrated its 60th anniversary.
 Could I use this to my advantage?
 I did some searches on Google to see who covered this event.
-One stuck out immediately.
-It was a pretty popular local online blog and they just wrote an article about the subway systems 60th anniversary.
-I figured the author of that post might want to hear about to my newly released shirts.
+One stuck out immediately: It was a pretty popular local online blog and they just wrote an article about the subway system’s 60th anniversary.
+I figured the author of that post might want to hear about my newly released shirts.

 I found the author on Twitter and asked for his email address.
 Later that evening, I emailed him the following:

-The next day, I woke up to the dinging sound of emails coming into my phone, *ding*… *ding*… *ding*.
+The next day, I woke up to the dinging sound of emails coming through to my phone, *ding*… *ding*… *ding*.
 After ignoring the first few, I finally rolled over and checked my phone.
-To my surprise it was a bunch of emails from customers asking about my shirts, shipping and pricing… customers?
+To my surprise, it was a bunch of emails from customers asking about my shirts, shipping, and pricing… Customers?
 I haven’t even officially launched yet!

 I quickly opened my laptop and discovered a big spike in traffic to my site.
-Although I had not “officially” launched, my site was live, however, I still had not turned on checkout, so no one could actually checkout.
+Although I had not “officially” launched, my site was live.
+However, I still had not turned on checkout, so no one could actually buy a t-shirt.

-First priority was to turn checkout on and complete a test order to make sure everything was no working.
+My first priority was to turn the checkout on and complete a test order to make sure everything was working properly.
 After I did that, I checked to see where the traffic was coming from.
-Turns out, the writer went ahead without my email responses and published a post about my store.
+Turns out, the writer went ahead without my email responses and published a post about my store anyways!

 Costs & Sales

-I have broken down my total costs below for this 24 hour business.
+I’ve broken down my total costs below for this 24-hour business.
 My fixed costs amounted to a staggering $24.
-My variable costs were $13 per shirt to print each.
+My variable costs were $13 per shirt to print each one.
 My revenues for the first 24 hours of business were $347.71 for a total profit (in the first 24 hours) of $210.71

 $137 Total Costs